vnetcon/jdbc-restservlet/README.md

 * Angular/React/Vue etc project using the IDE/Editor you like
 * JDBC-RESTSERVLET web server running and configured to use your development database
 * DBeaver for accessing database.
-This will be your backend & rest api development ide
+This will be your backend & rest api development ide.
+For this you need to configure a database connection using [jdbc-rest](https://github.com/vnetcon/jdbc-rest) driver.
 * Browser enabled with CORS for accessing the JDBC-RESTSERVLET during the development (e.g. chrome with [CORS plugin](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc)

 And thats it.